March 29, 2018

 - Unsymmetrical fault

-“A fault that effects all the phases equally is called an asymmetrical fault.”
+“A fault that affects all the phases equally is called an asymmetrical fault.”

 In symmetrical faults, all phases are short-circuited together or often to earth.
 These faults are also known as Balanced fault.
 These types of faults are of two types.